elmejdki/FlappyBird/README.md

 ### Setup

-First you need to clone this project using one of the links above, using this command:
+First, you need to clone this project using one of the links above, using this command:

 `git clone RESPOSITRY_LINK`

 Then you should run: `npm install`

-And afterwards you supposed to run: `npm run server`, to run the project in your local machine.
+And afterward you supposed to run: `npm run server`, to run the project in your local machine.

 Congrats the project is fully working.

 ### Deployment

-For deployment I used GitHub pages, but as you see my project is full of files and the `index.html` file is inside the `build/` folder, so in order to deploy using GitHub pages we need to put the `index.html` file in the root of the repository, in order to do this we will use a simple trick, please follow the commands bellow if you want to deploy on your on repository:
+For deployment, I used GitHub pages, but as you see my project is full of files and the `index.html` file is inside the `build/` folder, so in order to deploy using GitHub pages we need to put the `index.html` file in the root of the repository, in order to do this we will use a simple trick, please follow the commands below if you want to deploy on your own repository:

-- If you have the `build/ `  folder declared inside the `.gitignore`  file please remove it form there.
+- If you have the `build/`  folder declared inside the `.gitignore`  file please remove it from there.

 - run `npm run build`  to generate the build folder.